paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-005-library-of-congress.md

 <a id="section-135a-1"></a>
 ## § 135a–1.
-Library of musical scores, instructional texts, and other specialized materials for use of blind persons or other physically handicapped residents; authorization of appropriations
-**(a)** The Librarian of Congress shall establish and maintain a library of musical scores, instructional texts, and other specialized materials for the use of the blind and for other physically handicapped residents of the United States and its possessions in furthering their educational, vocational, and cultural opportunities in the field of music.
-Such scores, texts, and materials shall be made available on a loan basis under regulations developed by the Librarian or his designee in consultation with persons, organizations, and agencies engaged in work for the blind and for other physically handicapped persons.

-**(b)** There are authorized to be appropriated such amounts as may be necessary to carry out the provisions of this section.
+Repealed.
+Pub.
+L. 116–94, div.
+P, title XIV, § 1403(b), Dec.
+20, 2019, 133 Stat.
+3207

 ### Statutory Notes

-#### Amendments
-1966—Pub.
-L. 89–522 made the library of musical scores and materials available to other physically handicapped residents of the United States and added persons, organizations, and agencies engaged in work for physically handicapped persons to the groups with which the Librarian shall consult in making the materials available on a loan basis.
+Section, Pub.
+L. 87–765, Oct.
+9, 1962, 76 Stat.
+763; Pub.
+L. 89–522, § 2, July 30, 1966, 80 Stat.
+331, related to library of musical scores, instructional texts, and other specialized materials for use of blind persons or other physically disabled residents.
+See [section 135a of this title](./chapter-005-library-of-congress.md#section-135a).

 <a id="section-135b"></a>
 ## § 135b.
 Local and regional centers; preference to blind and other physically handicapped veterans; rules and regulations; authorization of appropriations
-**(a)** The Librarian of Congress may contract or otherwise arrange with such public or other nonprofit libraries, agencies, or organizations as he may deem appropriate to serve as local or regional centers for the circulation of (1) books, recordings, and reproducers referred to in [section 135a of this title](./chapter-005-library-of-congress.md#section-135a), and (2) musical scores, instructional texts, and other specialized materials referred to in [section 135a–1 of this title](./chapter-005-library-of-congress.md#section-135a-1), under such conditions and regulations as he may prescribe.
+**(a)** The Librarian of Congress may contract or otherwise arrange with such public or other nonprofit libraries, agencies, or organizations as he may deem appropriate to serve as local or regional centers for the circulation of (1) books, recordings, and reproducers referred to in [section 135a of this title](./chapter-005-library-of-congress.md#section-135a), and (2) musical scores, instructional texts, and other specialized materials referred to in section 135a–1 11 See References in Text note below. of this title, under such conditions and regulations as he may prescribe.
 In the lending of such books, recordings, reproducers, musical scores, instructional texts, and other specialized materials, preference shall at all times be given to the needs of the blind and of the other physically handicapped persons who have been honorably discharged from the Armed Forces of the United States.

 **(b)** There are authorized to be appropriated such sums as may be necessary to carry out the purposes of this section.

 ### Statutory Notes

+#### References in Text
+[Section 135a–1 of this title](./chapter-005-library-of-congress.md#section-135a-1), referred to in subsec. (a), was repealed by Pub.
+L. 116–94, div.
+P, title XIV, § 1403(b), Dec.
+20, 2019, 133 Stat.
+3207.
+See [section 135a of this title](./chapter-005-library-of-congress.md#section-135a).

 #### Amendments
 1966—Pub.
 L. 89–522 extended Librarian’s authority to arrange for local and regional centers by authorizing him to contract with public or other nonprofit libraries, agencies, or organizations, extended field to include recordings, reproducers, musical scores, instructional texts, and other materials, substituted “Armed Forces of the United States” for “United States military or naval service”, and extended veteran preference to include other physically handicapped individuals in addition to blind persons.